Welcome to the new site. Problems, use store.hemrock.com

 Raising money via convertibles

-Convertible notes and SAFEs don't give holders shares yet — just the right to purchase shares at a future date, at a price to be determined.
-They convert into equity when a priced equity round closes, usually at a different price than the new equity.
+Convertible notes and SAFEs don't give holders shares yet.
+They give the right to buy shares later, at a price the priced round will set.
+They convert into equity when that round closes, usually at a different price than the new equity pays.

 How to handle unconverted convertibles in a liquidity event: Unconverted Convertibles